MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/switching-list-component-changing-deployment.md

 1. After the migration of [!INCLUDE[pn_ms_SharePoint_long](../includes/pn-ms-sharepoint-long.md)] to either online or on-premises is completed, deactivate the outdated [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] site records.
 You must do this because, when you run the Enable Server-Based SharePoint Integration wizard, the wizard will attempt to validate all active [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] sites. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Deactivate a site](../admin/switching-list-component-changing-deployment.md#BKMK_deact_site)

 2. Follow the steps to set up server-based [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] integration that best fits your deployment type.
-For more information, see the above section [Switching from the list component or changing the deployment](#switch-from-the-list-component-or-changing-the-deployment).
+For more information, see the above section [Switch from list component to server-based authentication](#BKMK_switchlistcomp).

 <a name="BKMK_deact_site"></a>
 ### Deactivate a site